traysr/forknscissors/_drafts/2017-12-05-Palakchi Patal Bhaji or Spinach-Yogurt.md

-Permalink: Palakchi Patal Bhaji or Spinach-Yogurt Curry
+---
+layout: post

-# Palakchi Patal Bhaji or Spinach-Yogurt Curry
+title: "Palakchi Patal Bhaji or Spinach-Yogurt Curry "
+---

 ### Palak chi patal bhaji is a Maharashtrian name for spinach-yogurt curry.
 This nutritious dish is perfect for gloomy winter nights.
 It goes perfect with bhakri or roti or rice.